Netflix original shows lure more new subscribers than expected

-(Reuters) - Netflix Inc’s (NFLX.O) blitz of new programming attracted a surprisingly high 7.4 million new customers from January to March, reassuring investors who are betting the video streaming pioneer’s massive spending will fuel growth around the world.
+(Reuters) - Netflix Inc’s blitz of new programming attracted a surprisingly high 7.4 million new customers from January to March, reassuring investors who are betting the video streaming pioneer’s massive spending will fuel growth around the world.

 Shares of Netflix jumped more than 7 percent in after-hours trading on Monday to $330.30.
 They are up 65 percent this year.